 Is the activity suitable for the intended age-level in terms of developmental stage, concepts involved, language required, style of the activity, etc.?

-2. Clear language targets/outcomes
+2. Clear English language targets/outcomes

 Does the activity actually practice/teach the language intended?
 Is it clear that learners will improve their language as a result?